LiveAsynchronousVisualizedArchitecture/simdb/README.md

 simdb is part of LAVA (Live Asynchronous Visualized Architecture) which is a series of single file, minimal dependency, C++11 files to create highly concurrent software while the program being written runs live with internal data visualized.

+- Hash based key-value store created to be a fundamental piece of a larger software architecture.

+- High Performance - Real benchmarking needs to be done, but superficial loops seem to run *conservatively* at 500,000 small get() and put() calls per logical core per second.
+Because it is lock free the performance scales well while using at least a dozen threads.

+- Shared Memory - It uses shared memory maps on Windows, Linux, and OSX without relying on any external dependencies.
+This makes it __exceptionally good at interprocess communication__.

+- Lock Free - All the user facing functions are thread-safe and lock free with the exception of the constructor (to avoid race conditions between multiple processes creating the memory mapped file at the same time).

+- Cross Platform - Compiles on Visual Studio 2013, ICC 15.0, gcc on Linux, gcc on OS X, and Clang on OS X.

+- Single File - simdb.hpp and the C++11 standard library is all you need.
+No windows SDK or any other dependencies, not even from the parent project.

+- Apache 2.0 License - No need to GPL your whole program to include one file.

+This has already been used for both debugging and visualization, but *should be treated as alpha software*.
+Though there are no known outstanding bugs, there are almost certainly bugs (and small design issues) waiting to be discovered and so will need to be fixed as they arise.

 ```cpp
 simdb db("test", 1024, 4096);
 ```